Salt of the Earth and Light of the World

 The Church is built upon a solid foundation of communion.
 Communion makes us alive in the Church; communion unites us with Christ; and communion makes us realize our spiritual goals.
 If we lose track of this very vital ingredient, our cause for change will also shatter into pieces.

-And so, are you still looking for a SIGN to direct you to something you’re searching in your lifetime?
-One thing is for sure, you are called for a particular task, that is to be “Salt of the earth and Light of the World.”
+So, what are the "changes" that you've seen the last ten (10) years?
+For us Catholics, we do not ask the question, WHAT, rather, we ask the question, HOW.
+And so, allow me rephrase the question: How do we become agents/instruments of change in the next ten years of our existence?
+One thing is for sure, we are called for a particular task, that is to be “Salt of the earth and Light of the World.”
 It is our basic task.
-It is not something imposed upon us but rather something that’s inherent in our identity as Christians:
+It is not something imposed upon us, but rather something that’s inherent in our identity as Christians.

 If we cease to be salt of the earth and light of the world, we refuse to be renewed into Christ.